-While respecting the principle of risk diversification, the Sub-Fund's assets are invested mainly in equities, equity-like transferable securities, participation certificates, etc. issued by small and mid cap companies based in Europe and/or which conduct the majority of their business in Europe and that include environmental, social and governance characteristics appropriate to their activities.
+While respecting the principle of risk diversification, the Sub-Fund's assets are invested mainly in equities, equity-like transferable securities, participation certificates etc. issued by small and mid cap companies based in Europe and/or which conduct the majority of their business in Europe and that make a contribution to sustainable economic activity.